What is ADAPT Loddon Mallee?

 - Lodge a climate statement – text, video, or voice recording – to have your voice heard.

-ADAPT will deliver four initiatives across the region aimed at building local adaptive capacity, forging strong partnerships and learning networks, sharing the latest climate and adaption knowledge and research and support local communities and their leaders to become climate-ready.
+ADAPT will deliver five initiatives across the region aimed at building local adaptive capacity, forging strong partnerships and learning networks, sharing the latest climate and adaption knowledge and research and support local communities and their leaders to become climate-ready.
 Click here to find out more about all of the initiatives, or click on one of the initiatives below.